GErP83/LazyFinder/README.md

+I do not support this anymore, it is only for showcase.
+I recommend to use [Data Binding](https://developer.android.com/topic/libraries/data-binding) or [Butterknife](https://github.com/JakeWharton/butterknife) or [Kotlin extensions](https://kotlinlang.org/docs/tutorials/android-plugin.html)

 # LazyFinder

 Are you lazy as me?
 Bored to write findViewById() everytime, when you want find and use a View?
 Here is an easy solution for you.
 I know there are @annotation based solutions already, so what is the difference with LazyFinder then?
 Well you have to write only ONE line of code, nothing more.
 There is only one rule: you have to name the View's @+id and field name to the same.